Fibular collateral ligament: Structure

-Rounded, more narrow and less broad than the medial collateral ligament, the lateral collateral ligament stretches obliquely downward and backward from the lateral epicondyle of the femur above, to the head of the fibula below.
-In contrast to the medial collateral ligament, it is fused with neither the capsular ligament nor the lateral meniscus.
+The LCL measures some 5 cm in length.
+It is rounded, and is more narrow and less broad compared to the medial collateral ligament.
+It extends obliquely inferoposteriorly from its superior attachment to its inferior attachment.

-Because of this, the lateral collateral ligament is more flexible than its medial counterpart, and is therefore less susceptible to injury.
+In contrast to the medial collateral ligament, it is not fused with either the capsular ligament nor the lateral meniscus.
+Because of this, the LCL is more flexible than its medial counterpart, and is therefore less susceptible to injury.